 You do not have to stop, but must slow down and carefully check for other vehicles:

-- · At streetcar crossings. - Where a policeman or flagman is directing traffic. - If a traffic signal is green. - At crossings marked as "exempt" or "abandoned."
+- · At street car crossings. - · Where police or flaggers are directing traffic. - · If a traffic signal is green. - At crossings marked as "exempt" or "abandoned."